holyblast/Arcade-Pang-Game/README.md

 # Arcade-Pang-Game
 A recreation of the classical arcade game: Pang

-In this build I have used the MVC Architecture along with Depdency Injection (Vcontainer) I normally choose Zenject but people recommended Vcontainer as a more upto date tool, I thought it would be nice to try it out as I know Zenject pretty well and it's not too different.
+In this build I have used the MVC Architecture along with Dependency Injection (Vcontainer) I normally choose Zenject but people recommended Vcontainer as a more upto date tool, I thought it would be nice to try it out as I know Zenject pretty well and it's not too different.